SriPalla/misc/export.md

 ### Additional Notes

-- **Compatibility**: Ensure you are using a MongoDB Docker image that is compatible with the Apple Silicon chipset.
-The `mongo:4.4.3` image should work, but if you encounter issues, consider trying a different version or a custom-built image for ARM architecture.
+- **Compatibility**: The `mongo` image should be compatible with Apple Silicon.
+If you encounter any issues, try using a more recent version of MongoDB that supports ARM architecture.
-- **Network Configuration**: Ensure that your Docker setup allows for the necessary network communication.
+- **Network Configuration**: Ensure that your Docker setup allows for the necessary network communication between containers.
-- **Retry Mechanism**: If you still face issues, consider adding a retry mechanism or increasing the sleep duration in the script to ensure that MongoDB has enough time to start up and initiate the replica set properly.
+- **Initialization Timing**: The script includes a waiting mechanism to confirm that a primary has been elected, which should prevent the "timeout while waiting for a server that matches" error.
+- **Ports**: Adjust the ports if necessary to avoid conflicts with other services running on your machine.

-This setup should allow you to run a MongoDB replica set locally on an Apple Silicon chipset using Docker Compose, ensuring that your Spring Data transactions can work correctly.
+This setup should provide a MongoDB replica set running in Docker on your Apple Silicon MacBook, ready for local development with Spring Data transactions.